Bryce Haugeberg: Dirt track racing

 Haugeberg races in the POWRi Minn-Kota Lightning Sprints series, driving the No. 22.

 Personal life

+Haugeberg is currently a Junior Engineering student at North Dakota State University.

-Bryce has a brother, Jake, who also is a racing driver.
+Haugeberg has a brother, Jake, who also is a racing driver.

 Motorsports career results

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)